Free for students who are required to be screened under this program criteria

 Do you have documentation of prior TB screening?
 You still need to schedule an appointment.
 Bring documentation to your appointment, and we will make sure it is acceptable.
 Do NOT send or drop off your documents at UHS before your appointment.
 (See more on Documentation.)

-What if I don't comply with the screening requirement?
 You will not be allowed to register for your second semester until you are screened for TB, which will also affect your ability to stay in the US on an F-1 or J-1 visa sponsored by the UM.
 Please be screened as soon as possible during your first semester so that you can register for your second semester classes.
-Usually the deadline for screening is one month from the semester start date.
-Check your exact deadline at the the Scheduling webpage.
+The deadline for screening can be found at the the Scheduling webpage by clicking on the scheduling button at the top of this page.

 For most students, it's better (and free) to test at the University of Michigan, rather than bringing documentation from elsewhere.
 That said...

-- Negative QuantiFERON-TB Gold or T-SPOT.TB test done within a year of starting UM classes OR
+- Negative QuantiFERON-TB Gold or T-SPOT.TB test done in the U.S. within a year of starting U-M classes OR

 - Completed treatment report for active or inactive TB